-- (1) Code.
-The Internal Revenue Code as enacted as of January 1, 1989, including any provisions enacted as of that date which become effective either before or after that date, but not including sections 63(c)(4) and 151(d)(3). - (2) Department.
-The Department of Revenue. - (3) Educational Institution.
-An educational institution that normally maintains a regular faculty and curriculum and normally has a regularly organized body of students in attendance at the place where its educational activities are carried on. - (4) Fiscal year.
-Defined in section 441(e) of the Code. - (5) Gross income.
-Defined in section 61 of the Code. - (6) Head of household.
-Defined in section 2(b) of the Code. - (7) Individual.
-A natural person. - (8) Married individual.
-An individual who is married and is considered married as provided in section 7703 of the Code. - (9) Nonresident individual.
-An individual who is not a resident of this State. - (10) North Carolina taxable income.
+- Code.
+The Internal Revenue Code as enacted as of January 1, 1989, 1 (1) 2 including any provisions enacted as of that date which become 3 effective either before or after that date, but not including sections 63(c)(4) and 151(d)(3).
+4 Department.
+The Department of Revenue.
+5 (2) 6 (3) Fiscal year.
+Defined in section 441(e) of the Code.
+7 (4) Gross income.
+Defined in section 61 of the Code.
+8 (5) Head of household.
+Defined in section 2(b) of the Code.
+9 (6) Individual.
+A natural person.
+10 (7) Married individual.
+An individual who is married and is considered married as provided in section 7703 of the Code.
+11 12 Nonresident individual.
+An individual who is not a resident of this (8) 13 State.
+North Carolina net income.
 Defined in G.S.
-105-134.5. - (11) Person.
+105-134.5.
+14 (9) 15 (10)Person.
 An individual, a fiduciary, a partnership, or a corporation.
-The term includes an officer or employee of a corporation or a member or employee of a partnership who, as officer, employee, or member, is under a duty to perform an act in meeting the requirements of this Division. - (12) Resident.
-An individual who is domiciled in this State at any time during the taxable year or who resides in this State during the taxable year for other than a temporary or transitory purpose.
-In the absence of convincing proof to the contrary, an individual who is present within the State for more than 183 days during the taxable year is presumed to be a resident, but the absence of an individual from the State for more than 183 days raises no presumption that the individual is not a resident.
-A resident who removes from the State during a taxable year is considered a resident until he has both established a 1 2 definite domicile elsewhere and abandoned any domicile in this State.
-3 The fact of marriage does not raise any presumption as to domicile or residence.
-4 5 Retirement benefits.
-Amounts paid to a former employee or the (13) 6 beneficiary of a former employee under a written retirement plan 7 established by the employer to provide payments to an employee or the 8 beneficiary of an employee after the end of the employee's 9 employment with the employer where the right to receive the 10 payments is based upon the employment relationship.
-With respect to a self-employed individual or the beneficiary of a self-employed 11 12 individual, the term means amounts paid to the individual or beneficiary of the individual under a written retirement plan 13 14 established by the individual to provide payments to the individual or 15 the beneficiary of the individual after the end of the self-employment.
-16 (14)S Corporation.
+16 The term includes an officer or employee of a corporation or a member 17 or employee of a partnership who, as officer, employee, or member, is 18 under a duty to perform an act in meeting the requirements of this Division.
+19 20 Resident.
+An individual who is domiciled in this State at any time (11)21 during the taxable year or who resides in this State during the taxable 22 year for other than a temporary or transitory purpose.
+In the absence of convincing proof to the contrary, an individual who is present 23 24 within the State for more than six months during the taxable year is presumed to be a resident, but the absence of an individual from the 25 State for more than six months raises no presumption that the 26 27 individual is not a resident.
+A resident who removes from the State during a taxable year is considered a resident until he has both 28 29 established a definite domicile elsewhere and abandoned any domicile 30 in this State.
+The fact of marriage does not raise any presumption as to 31 domicile or residence.
+32 S Corporation.
 Defined in G.S.
 105-131(b).
-17 (15)Secretary.
-The Secretary of Revenue.
-18 (16)Taxable income.
+(12) - - (13)Secretary.
+The Secretary of Revenue. - Taxable income.
 Defined in section 63 of the Code.
-Taxable year.
-Defined in section 441(b) of the Code.
-19 (17)20 Taxpayer.
+(14) - (15)Taxable year.
+Defined in section 441(b) of the Code. - (16)Taxpayer.
 An individual subject to the tax imposed by this Division.

-(18)21 (19)This State.
-The State of North Carolina. "§ 105-134.2.
+"§ 105-134.2.
 Individual income tax imposed.

-22 23 A tax is imposed upon the North Carolina taxable income of every individual.
-The 24 tax shall be levied, collected, and paid annually and shall be computed at the following percentages of the taxpayer's North Carolina taxable income.
-25 26 For married individuals who file a joint return under G.S.
-105-152.1 27 and for surviving spouses, as defined in section 2(a) of the Code: On the North Carolina taxable income up to thirteen thousand dollars 28 29 (\$13,000), five and one-half percent (51/2%); and 30 On the excess over thirteen thousand dollars (\$13,000), seven percent (7%).
-31 For heads of households, as defined in section 2(b) of the Code: 32 On the North Carolina taxable income up to ten thousand four hundred 33 dollars (\$10,400), five and one-half percent (5 1/2%); and On the excess over ten thousand four hundred dollars (\$10,400), seven 34 35 percent (7%).
-36 For unmarried individuals other than surviving spouses and heads of (3) 37 households: 38 On the North Carolina taxable income up to seven thousand eight hundred 39 dollars (\$7,800), five and one-half percent (5 1/2%); and percent (7%).
+A tax is imposed upon the North Carolina net income of every individual.
+The tax shall be levied, collected, and paid annually and shall be computed at the following percentages of the taxpaver's North Carolina net income.